soumyakbhattacharyya/cloud-native-repo/README.md

   - There must be a route from private subnet to NAT instance; so that traffic originating from the private subnet can reach to the NAT instance
   - The amount of traffic that NAT instance can support depends on the instance size
   - High availability can be achieved by using auto - scaling group, subnets on differed availability zones etc.

+  ### Serverless<a name="ServerLess"></a>

+  - What is AWS Lambda
+    - AWS Lambda is a serverless technology?
+    - AWS Lambda is an abstraction on top of data center, hardware, assembly language, operating system, high level language, applications & api layers
+    - It is a compute service where developer can upload the code and it is automatically deployed at runtime
+  - How are Lambda being used for?
+    - AWS Lambda can be used on occurrence of event; in this case AWS Lambda function runs on being triggered by an event happening within the system
+    - Lambda can run on to serve an response to a HTTP request that arrives to the system via API gateway
+  - What is the difference between Traditional vs. Serverless architecture?
+    - In traditional architecture
+      - The request comes to route53
+      - Then it reaches Amazon Elastic Load Balancer
+      - Finally it reaches to EC2 instances where the application is running
+    - In serverless architecture
+      - The request comes to amazon API gateway
+      - Then in reaches to lambda
+      - Finally the lambda makes call to other lambda or uses some other AWS service
+  - How lambda is priced
+    - Number of request; first 1 M requests are free; 20 cents thereafter
+    - Duration, how long the function runs
+  - What are key value proposition of lambda
+    - Cheap
+    - Scalable
+    - Serverless !!!
+  - What are key feature of Lambda
+    - lambda scales out... not scale up
+    - lambda are independent ... one event one lambda
+    - these are serverless
+    - aurora is only rds serverless; dynamodb, s3 etc are all serverless
+    - architecture can get complicated, aws x - ray service allows to debug
+    - lambda can do things globally
+    -

 ## Cloud Native Solution Architecture <a name="CloudNative"></a>
 ### References